Michigan Drug Rehab Programs

 - Group counseling

-Your outpatient program, depending on your needs, will last about 12 weeks.
+Your outpatient drug rehab program, depending on your needs, will last about 12 weeks.
 You do not need to go to the facility every single day during those weeks, however, you will likely go there a couple of times a week.
-Unlike more involved outpatient rehabs, you will only spend a few hours there each time you go.
-Outpatient drug rehab is designed so that you can maintain your everyday freedom while getting the help you need to stay sober.
+Unlike more involved intensive outpatient programming (IOP), you will only spend a few hours there each time you go.
+Outpatient drug rehab is designed so that you can maintain your everyday freedom while getting the help you need to stay sober from drugs and alcohol.

 Do You Need Help Getting Sober?

 If you are struggling with drug addiction, know that there is help available.
-You do not have to hide your disease or deny yourself of the care that you deserve.
-At A Forever Recovery, located in Battle Creek, Michigan, we can help provide you with the skills and resources you need in order to stop using for good.
+You do not have to hide your disease or deny yourself the care that you deserve.
+Our trusted drug rehab in Michigan will help provide you with the skills and resources you need in order to stop using for good.
 Whether you abuse prescription drugs, illicit drugs, have a behavioral addiction, or other health problems, our specialists are trained to meet your needs when it comes to mental and behavioral health.

 Do not let another moment pass you by.
-Reach out to us today to learn more about which programming options are best for you.
+Reach out to us today to learn more about which substance abuse treatment options are best for you.
 We are here to help.